KnicKnic/WASM-ImageMagick/Readme.md

 ### low-level example

-As demonstration purposes, the following example doesn't use any helper provided by the library, only the `call()` function which only accept one command, in array syntax only:
+As demonstration purposes, the following example doesn't use any helper provided by the library, only the low level `call()` function which only accept one command, in array syntax only:

 ```js
 import { call } from 'wasm-imagemagick'